ikos23/docker-postgre/README.md

 ###### Prerequisites: Docker installed and running :)

 * Check Dockerfile if you need to change DB user, pwd or db_name.
-* If you would like to do additional initialization in an image - `deploy/init_db.sql`.
+* If you'd like to do additional initialization in an image - `deploy/init_db.sql`.
 * Run `mvn clean package` to get `docker-postgre-img:1.0-SNAPSHOT` image.
 * Run a container (remember to expose port 5432).